mattrussi/gitlab-com-runbooks/docs/monitoring/README.md

 We deploy:

+- thanos-sidecar
-- thanos-sidecar, colocated with each Prometheus instance
+   - colocated with each prometheus instance
    - uploads metrics from TSDB disk to object storage buckets
    - Answers queries from thanos-query, including external labels on metrics so that they can be attributed to an environment / shard.
 - thanos-query
+   - to our ops environment
    - Queries recent metrics from all Prometheus instances (via thanos-sidecar)
    - Queries longer-term metrics from thanos-store.
    - Available for ad-hoc queries at <https://thanos.gitlab.net>.
    - You'll usually actually be interacting with thanos-query-frontend, a caching layer, but this is somewhat of an implementation detail.
 - thanos-store
+   - one deployment per bucket, so one per environment / google project
    - Provides a gateway to the metrics buckets populated by thanos-sidecar.
    - These are deployed to each environment separately.
 Each environment (Google project) gets its own bucket.
 - thanos-compact
+   - a singleton per bucket, so one per environment / google project
    - a background component that builds downsampled metrics and applies retention lifecycle rules.
 - thanos-rule
+   - to our ops environment
    - already discussed in "alerting" above, although evaluates many non-alerting rules too.